-The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:
+The pipeline jobs (LAVA v2) have retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 deploy

-most common) so that LAVA can execute the LAVA Test Shell Helper
+are the most common) so that LAVA can execute the LAVA Test Shell Helper scripts.Output monitors (YAML directive:

 See also